AUW160150/edge_computing_rasp-pi-5/README.md

-# Edge Compute Infrastructure Trial Project
+# Edge Compute Infrastructure Mini Project

-**Duration**: 3 days (on-site)
-**Role**: Member of Technical Staff - Infrastructure

 ## Scenario

-You're joining an AI startup's infrastructure team.
-We have a fleet of **Raspberry Pi 5** edge devices in our office that we use as remote compute workers.
-Your mission is to take a brand-new, blank Raspberry Pi 5 and build the infrastructure that allows our internal developers to interact with it through AI agents.
+Configuring a brand-new, blank Raspberry Pi 5 and build the infrastructure that allows our internal developers to interact with it through AI agents.

 We'll give you:
 - One Raspberry Pi 5 (8GB RAM, 4 CPUs, ARM64)